open-craft/opencraft/documentation/installation.md

 ## OCIM Frontend

-The frontend of OCIM is a single-page app using the React and Redux.
+The frontend of OCIM is a single-page app using React and Redux.
 All the code can be found inside `frontend` directory.
 All reusable UI components description been described in the `/demo` route in dev environment.